-Baby might be intrigued by the remote, especially because he sees how much the grown-ups grab for it.
-But you’ll want to keep it away from him.
-“Remotes aren’t safe to play with,” says Berkowitz.
-“Remote controls contain batteries, which can be dangerous if ingested.
+Baby might be intrigued by the remote control, especially because she sees how much the grown-ups grab for it.
+But you’ll want to keep it away from her.
+“Remote controls aren’t safe to play with,” Berkowitz says.
+“They contain batteries, which can be dangerous if ingested.
 Also, remote controls may have other small parts, which could break off and become a choking hazard.”
-When baby’s over 18 months, it’s okay for him to play with a remote-control toy, like the Fisher-Price Sesame Street Silly Sounds Remote ($35, Amazon.com).
+Once baby is older than 18 months, it’s okay for her to play with a remote-control toy, like the Fisher-Price Sesame Street Silly Sounds Remote ($35, Amazon.com).

-Pens, Markers and Crayons
+6. Pens, Markers and Crayons

-While baby’s on the changing table, maybe he grabs at the wipes and even stuffs them in his mouth (sound familiar?).
-While it’s tempting to just let him—especially if that’s the only way he’ll quit wiggling— don’t.
-Most baby wipes are nontoxic, but Berkowitz says, “It’s not wise to allow baby to suck on wipes, because he could ingest the chemicals in them.
-Also, if baby chews or tears pieces of the wipes off, it could result in a choking hazard.”
+While he’s on the changing table, baby may grabs at the wipes and even stuff them in his mouth (sound familiar?).
+While it’s tempting to just let him—especially if that’s the only way he’ll quit wiggling—experts say don’t.
+“It’s not wise to allow baby to suck on wipes, because he could ingest the chemicals in them,” Berkowitz says.
+“Also, if baby chews or tears pieces of the wipes off, it could result in a choking hazard.”
 To distract baby while he’s getting his diaper changed, keep a teething ring or other age-appropriate toys nearby.
 One to try is the Lamaze Fifi the Firely ($16, Tomy.com).